Anaheim Truck Accident Lawyers

 Anaheim is located just outside of Los Angeles in California and is the second-largest city in Orange County in terms of land area.
 The size of the city makes it a common destination for all kinds of commercial trucks, which means that people driving in and around Anaheim frequently encounter these vehicles while they are on the road.

-Truck Accident Statistics in Anaheim
+Truck Accident Statistics In Anaheim

 According to the California Statewide Integrated Traffic Records System (SWITRS), Orange County had 336 injury truck crashes and 18 fatal truck crashes in 2019, which was the lowest injury total dating back to 2015 but the second-highest fatality total besides the 19 people killed in 2018.
 The Federal Motor Carrier Safety Administration (FMCSA) reported that 4,842 large trucks were involved in fatal crashes, 45,900 were involved in injury crashes, and 86,618 were involved in tow-away crashes in 2020.